 If a Pressure Cooker Doesn't Kill Nutrients Will Pressure Cooking Eliminate Lectins?

-Lechtins are a protein found in lots of grains and legumes.
-They are a nutrient and have a positive impact on the body and it’s health via the immune system.
+Lechtins are a protein found in lots of grains (like farro or quinoa) and legumes.
+They are a nutrient and have a positive impact on the body and it's health via the immune system.
 They are also thought to be bad however due to the challenges they present so many people with digestion.

 Here is another great resource on lechtins.

 You might think that the lechtins in food would remain intact in a pressure cooking environment because these cookers do not remove nutrients from food but in fact there is scientific findings to suggest a link between pressure cooking and the deactivation of lechtins.

 You may need to cook your beans on a high setting for longer than you would normally but it looks like pressure cooking is the best way to remove lectins from beans.

 How Can we be Sure That Pressure Cooking Gets Rid of Lechtins but Not Nutrients?

 One of the big changes in our collective mindset when it comes to cooking over the last few decades has been a hyper-awareness of the nutritional content of our food.
 Feeling like a meal has filled you up is no longer enough, and we are all keen to ensure that we’re getting our recommended daily amounts of all manner of vitamins, minerals, and other nutrients.